Adult Guardianship - Background Information

 See also Powers and Duties of a Full Guardian of an Adult, PG-510.

-A temporary guardian is appointed to have authority to provide emergency services necessary to protect the respondent from serious injury, illness or disease for an immediate or time-limited period.
+A temporary guardian is appointed to have authority to provide emergency services necessary to protect the person from serious injury, illness or disease for an immediate or time-limited period.
 An example would be an emergency appointment for an immediate life threatening medical decision.
 If the judge signs an emergency appointment order, the order will be temporary and will permit the guardian only to provide the needed assistance.
 It will expire when the court appoints a regular guardian or dismisses the petition for appointment of a guardian.
 See the Emergency Petition Packet- Adult Guardianship, PG-520:

 - PG-520 / Cover sheet